-The only theme to successfully satisfy Elgar’s six specific conditions is Ein feste Burg (A Mighty Fortress) by Martin Luther.
+The only theme to successfully satisfy Elgar’s six specific conditions is Ein feste Burg (A Mighty Fortress) by the German Reformer Martin Luther.
 A precise vertical and horizontal alignment between the two melodies is realized by Elgar's sophisticated treatment of Ein feste Burg as a retrograde counterpoint in an augmented form.
 Such an unconventional approach accounts for the profound difficulty in detecting a contrapuntal alignment because researchers invariably pair the beginning of a prospective melody with the beginning of the Enigma Theme.
 Such a predictable approach produces a mismatch even when the correct melody is considered.

-The case for Ein feste Burg as the covert Principal Theme to the Enigma Variations is extensive and persuasive.
+The case for Ein feste Burg as the covert principal Theme to the Enigma Variations is extensive and persuasive.
 Confirmation that Ein feste Burg is the hidden theme is given by a diverse range of music ciphers in the Enigma Theme and Variation XIII.
-Within the Enigma Theme is concealed a Music Box Cipher, Elgar’s "dark saying" linked to the Enigma mentioned in the original 1899 program note.
-Incredibly, Elgar did not take his secret to the grave, but rather enciphered the answer within the orchestral score to ensure its survival and organic connection to the work.
-When discovered, the decrypted answer would remain unguessed just as Elgar predicted.
-He even went so far as to encode the initials for the hidden melody in the Enigma Theme which modulates between the minor and major modes of G. It is hardly coincidental that the accidentals for those two keys (E flat, F sharp, B flat) furnish the initials for Ein feste Burg.
+Within the Enigma Theme is concealed a Music Box Cipher, Elgar’s “dark saying” linked to the Enigma mentioned in the original 1899 program note.
+Incredibly, Elgar did not take his secret to the grave.
+On the contrary, he enciphered the answer within the orchestral score to ensure its survival and organic connection to the work.
+When discovered, the decrypted answer would remain unguessed just as Elgar prescribed.
+He even went so far as to encode the initials for the hidden melody in the Enigma Theme which modulates between the minor and major modes of G. It is hardly coincidental that the accidentals for those two keys (E-flat, F-sharp, and B-flat) furnish the initials for Ein feste Burg.
 An alphanumeric cipher concealed within the Mendelssohn fragments also encodes those same initials.